 Don’t Wait for a Field Trip to Explore the Michigan State Capitol Building

 Did you know that you can tour the Michigan Capitol Building in Lansing?
+While it’s a popular field trip spot, you can also take a self-guided tour.

 How to Tour the Michigan State Capitol Building